drexed/lite-statistics/README.md

 Lite::Statistics is a library for generate statistics from collections of data points.

+This library is built for performance as all calculated value are memoized so that the can be used in later calculations instead of being reran again.

 ## Installation

 Add this line to your application's Gemfile: